 Beth Weinstein is a registered architect whose spatial practice focuses on collaborative performance projects in and out of proscenium space.

-As an Associate Professor at the University of Arizona she teaches drawing, undergraduate and graduate design studios, building technology, and leads collaborative projects and seminars linking architecture and performance.
-Recent projects with her students related to performance design include an ephemeral installation in Tucson’s Ronstadt Transit Hub that interrogated the public space, proposals for Tucson’s dry Rillito River bed emerging from research into the desert river’s ecology; SHiFT, a performed reinterpretation of visionary 20th century theaters; and the curation and design of an exhibition celebrating choreographer Merce Cunningham’s collaborative legacy.
+She has taught drawing, undergraduate and graduate design studios, building technology, and led collaborative projects and seminars linking architecture and performance.
+Recent projects with her students related to performance design include ephemeral installations on the campus mall addressing the anthropocene and another in Tucson’s Ronstadt Transit Hub that interrogated public space; SHiFT, a performed reinterpretation of visionary 20th century theaters; and the curation and design of an exhibition celebrating choreographer Merce Cunningham’s collaborative legacy.
 Through her scholarship and practice she focuses on sites of intersection between architectural and choreographic practices, ranging from the scale of the drawing board to urban space and landscapes, and in projects situated at the seams between disciplines that prioritize the networks and connection between things over the things themselves.

 Working within the severe climate and landscape of the Sonoran Desert, Weinstein’s research and teaching also connects to the utopian and environmental lineage of artistic and architectural practices in the American Southwest; recent studios and seminars explored land art and water issues, and merged scientific research and design practices.